-The Acquired Hemophilia Treatment market is expected to grow at a CAGR of 5.50% to reach in .
+The Acquired Hemophilia Treatment market is expected to grow at a CAGR of 7.5 % to reach USD 26.8 Billion in 2031.

 The global acquired hemophilia treatment market size is valued at USD 2,291.0 million in 2020.
 Increasing geriatric population and excellent drug pharmocodynamic and pharmacokinetic profile exhibited by immunomodulatory therapy are the key drivers pertaining to acquired hemophilia treatment market growth.